vyspace/nbatis/README.md

 }
 ```

- - Second, creating mapper file called **user_config.json**.
-You can create mapper folder, and put all mapper files in this folder.
+ - Second, creating mapper file called **user_mapper.json**.
+If you have multiple mapper files, you can put them in one folder.

 ```javascript
 {